Virasoro constraints on moduli of sheaves and vertex algebras: Introduction

 \section{Introduction}

 This paper concerns the Virasoro constraints on sheaf counting theories.
 Given a moduli space of sheaves $M$ with a virtual fundamental class $[M]^\vir$ we may produce numerical invariants by integrating natural cohomology classes -- called descendents -- against the virtual fundamental class.
 The Virasoro conjecture predicts that these numerical invariants are constrained by some explicit and universal relations.
-The main result of this paper is a proof of those constraints in the following cases:
+The main result of this paper is proof of those constraints in the following cases:

-\begin{thm} The Virasoro constraints (Conjecture \ref{conj: virasorosheaves}) hold for the following moduli spaces: \begin{enumerate} \item The moduli spaces of stable bundles $M_C(r,d)$ on any smooth projective curve $C$. \item The moduli spaces of stable torsion-free sheaves $M_S^H(r,c_1, c_2)$ on any smooth projective surface $S$ with $h^{1,0}(S)=h^{2,0}(S)=0$. \item Assuming the technical condition \ref{ass:WCpair}, the moduli spaces of stable one dimensional sheaves $M_S^H(\beta, n)$ on any smooth projective surface $S$ with $h^{1,0}(S)=h^{2,0}(S)=0$. \end{enumerate} \end{thm} The case (2) of the theorem solves the conjecture of D. van Bree in \cite{bree}.
-The formulation of the other two cases is new; indeed, we provide a very general conjecture that includes many other interesting cases.
-Our work relies in a fundamental way on the vertex algebra that D. Joyce recently introduced \cite{Jo17,GJT, Jo21} to study wall-crossing of sheaf moduli spaces.
-We explain how the constraints can be naturally formulated in this language.
+\begin{thm}[=Theorem \ref{thm: main result of the paper}] The Virasoro constraints (Conjecture \ref{conj: virasorosheaves}) hold for the following moduli spaces when there are no strictly semistable sheaves: \begin{enumerate} \item The moduli spaces $M_C(r,d)$ of slope semistable bundles on any smooth projective curve $C$. \item The moduli spaces $M_S^H(r,c_1, c_2)$ of slope or Gieseker semistable torsion-free sheaves on any smooth projective surface $S$ with $h^{1,0}(S)=h^{2,0}(S)=0$. \item Assuming that a necessary wall-crossing formula holds (see Assumption \ref{ass:WCpair}), the moduli spaces $M_S^H(\beta, n)$ of slope semistable one-dimensional sheaves on any smooth projective surface $S$ with $h^{1,0}(S)=h^{2,0}(S)=0$.\footnote{In \cite{Pi22}, the ring structure of the cohomology of the moduli spaces of one-dimensional sheaves on $S = \BP^2$ is studied in terms of descendents.
+It would be interesting to find out whether the Virasoro constraints are implied by the relations they prove in \cite[Proposition 2.6]{Pi22}.} \end{enumerate}